Azure/azure-sdk-for-python/sdk/monitor/azure-monitor-ingestion/tests/perf_tests/README.md

 - `--warm-up=5` Number of seconds to spend warming up the connection before measuring begins.
 Default is 5.
 - `--sync` Whether to run the tests in sync or async.
 Default is False (async).
 - `--no-cleanup` Whether to keep newly created resources after test run.
 Default is False (resources will be deleted).
 - `--profile` Whether to run the perftest with cProfile.
-If enabled (default is False), the output file of the **last completed single iteration** will be written to the current working directory in the format `"cProfile-<TestClassName>-<TestID>-<sync/async>.pstats"`.
+If enabled (default is False), the output file of a single iteration will be written to the current working directory in the format `"cProfile-<TestClassName>-<TestID>-<sync|async>.pstats"`.

 ### Ingestion test options